abusuioc/from-gms-to-hms/README.md

 ### Step 3: Publish the apps - as they are - on AppGallery

-This step is optional as you can directly skip to *step_4* if you wish to integrate HMS in your apps now.
+This step is optional as you can directly skip to [Step 4](#step-4-preparations-for-the-hms-integration-into-your-apps) if you wish to integrate HMS in your apps now.

 But there could be 2 reasons why this step would still make sense.